the-t-in-rtf/c2lc-coding-environment/README.md

 npm run test
 ```

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 We are using [Enzyme](https://airbnb.io/enzyme/) as our testing framework.

 ## Static Type Check